School of Management: Graduate Programs

 Administration and Professional Staff

-- Jim Murdy, Associate Dean, Scheduling and Assurance of Learning
+- Jim Murdy, Director of Scheduling and Assurance of Learning

 - Xueting Jiang, Director, International Partnerships

-- Steve Shapiro, Director, Center for Risk Management Studies
+- Steven Shapiro, Director, Center for Risk Management Studies

 - Derrick Webster, Director, Center for Entrepreneurial Studies